Douglas City Council: History

 Throughout the 18th century the settlement of Douglas had grown rapidly as a result of its port providing shelter to the smuggling trade.
 After the Island was revested by the British Crown and smuggling saw a decline, Douglas became a popular tourist destination for visitors from the United Kingdom.

 In 1869, the decision was made by Tynwald, the Island's parliament, to move the capital from Castletown in the south of the Island to Douglas.
-As the new found seat of the government, Douglas continued to grow and by 1891, was home to 35% of the Manx population.
+As the new seat of the government, Douglas continued to grow and by 1891, was home to 35% of the Manx population.
 During much of the 19th century, Douglas was governed by Town Commissioners however their powers severely limited.

-However in throughout the early 1880s, the commissioners received additional powers and 1886 Tynwald passed the Local Government Act, providing the municipal government with the ability to raise and set the level of rates within the town and provided the Town Commissioners with unlimited borrowing powers subject to Tynwald approval.
+However in throughout the early 1880s, the commissioners received additional powers and Tynwald passed the Local Government Act 1886, providing the municipal government with the ability to raise and set the level of rates within the town and provided the Town Commissioners with unlimited borrowing powers subject to Tynwald approval.
 The act also gave the Commissioners the ability to set bye-laws and to source gas and water for the town.
-The same year with the passage for the Foreshore Act, the local government gained ownership and responsibility for the foreshore.
+The same year with the passage for the Foreshore Act 1886, the local government gained ownership and responsibility for the foreshore.

-In 1899, Tynwald passed the Douglas Improvement Act which gave the commissioners the power to declare areas unhealthy and seize unsanitary buildings, as well as the power to create redevelopment and improvement plans for parts of the town.
-The Act also required the Commissioners to provide housing for working class residents.
+Tynwald passed the Douglas Improvement Act 1899 which gave the commissioners the power to declare areas unhealthy and seize unsanitary buildings, as well as the power to create redevelopment and improvement plans for parts of the town.
+The act also required the commissioners to provide housing for working class residents.

-In 1890, the Douglas Water and Loans Act authorised the creation of stock to the extent of £217,500, of which £144,000 was spent in acquiring the property from the Waterworks Company.
-That year also the passing of an Act which permitted the Town Commissioners to close all private slaughter-houses in the town, when they had provided a public slaughter-house.
+The Douglas Water and Loans Act 1890 authorised the creation of stock to the extent of £217,500, of which £144,000 was spent in acquiring the property from the Waterworks Company.
+That year also the passing of an act which permitted the Town Commissioners to close all private slaughter-houses in the town, when they had provided a public slaughter-house.

 In 1895, Douglas was formally incorporated into a town.
-The Douglas Municipal Corporation Act of 1895 was passed by Tynwald to provide for the election of 18 councillors for the town’s six wards with six aldermen elected by the councillors.
+The Douglas Municipal Corporation Act 1895 was passed by Tynwald to provide for the election of 18 councillors for the town’s six wards with six aldermen elected by the councillors.
 This legislation enabled the formation of the Municipal Borough of Douglas in 1896.
-In 2022, Douglas was formally conferred city status by Letters Patent after a successful application during Elizabeth II's Platinum Jubilee.
+In 2022, Douglas was formally conferred city status by letters patent after a successful application during Elizabeth II's Platinum Jubilee.